Azure-Samples/azure-search-knowledge-mining/README.md

 In this repository, we've provided you with all of the artifacts needed to quickly create a Cognitive Search Solution including: templates for deploying the appropriate Azure resources, assets for creating your first search index, templates for custom skills, a basic web app, and PowerBI reports to monitor search solution performance.
 We've infused best practices throughout the documentation to help further guide you.

+> Note: Cognitive Search is an AI feature in Azure Search rather than a standalone product.
+See this [doc](https://docs.microsoft.com/en-us/azure/search/cognitive-search-concept-intro) for more information.

 ## Prerequisites
 In order to successfully complete your solution, you will need to have access to and or provisioned the following:
 1. Access to an Azure subscription